Site logo, www.grelf.net

 Processing steps for astrophotographs

-Selecting either of the above two options from the batch menu results in the following dialogue being displayed.
-Its title shows which option was selected: the title is either "Astro COMBINE" or "Astro WARP".
+Two of the options ("Astro combine into 1 image" and "Astro warp/shift onto common basis") cause the astro-process dialogue to be displayed.
+Its title shows which option was selected: the title is either "Astro COMBINE" or "Astro ALIGN".

 Controls in the astro-process dialogue